 1/8 tsp stevia extract

-In a large saucepan over medium-high heat, stir together water, erythritol and salt.
+In a large saucepan over medium-high heat, stir together water, erythritol, cocoa powder and salt.
 Bring to a boil, whisking constantly and boil for 45 seconds.

 Remove from heat and stir in chopped chocolate.
 Add vanilla, stevia and beer and stir to combine.
 Transfer to a blender and blend for 15 seconds.
 Refrigerate for at least 4 hours and up to overnight.